Andis Stylist Combo Review

 What’s in the box of the Andis combo clipper set

-Andis Stylist combo is like a gift box, you get so much stuff.
+In this Andis Stylist combo review, you will realize that it is like a gift box, you get so much stuff.
 First, you’ve got the clipper with its hard plastic, glossy black body.
 It’s slightly heavier and bigger than other barber clippers at 7″ and 1.1 lbs.
 It really is an Envy clipper, one of Andis medium-budget pro tools.

 Next, it’s the T-Outliner hair trimmer with a T-blade.
 Matching the glossy black color scheme, it’s more compact and as durable.
 If you take a look at it, you’ll see it’s very close to Andis’ standard T-Outliner trimmer.
 Same as the clipper, it runs on 120V/60hz.